qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 -------
   This keymap.c was edited from the Minivan default, LED support was copied/edited from ../jetpacktuxedo/ keymap.
 Thanks to QMK support for their help.
-Written on the Minivan 🙂 「Dvorak² 44 ⮚triangle⮘」.
+Written on the Minivan 「Dvorak² 44 WASD ƒ 🛠 ☑」.

   Written by: Jos B. [contact](https://market.socialism.nl/author/ "get e-mail address there")